 Landlord-Tenant Disputes And How To Avoid Them

 Being a landlord isn’t all plain sailing by any stretch of the imagination.
 You’re renting a house to people who are essentially strangers, so there are bound to be a few ups and downs along the way.
-However, maintaining a good relationship with your tenants is the best way to help things continue on as smooth a trajectory as possible.
+However, maintaining a good relationship with your residents and avoiding tenant disputes is the best way to help things continue on as smooth a trajectory as possible.
 If you are about to list your property via an online property agent, there are a few very effective ways to help foster this relationship.

 As a landlord, undertaking a diligent check of the property before tenants move in may well sound obvious, but many are keen just to get the cash coming in as soon as possible.
 Have a thorough check around for any damage or repairs which are needed as well as the state of the furnishings.
 Is everything in good condition?
 This won’t just ensure you know how your property is doing, but it will also show tenants you care about the place and that you as a landlord take care of it – and will go some way towards taking care of them.